We are proud to present our 4th Annual 2026 Dakota Lakota Summer Institute (DLSI)!

 Dakota/Lakota Speaking Lab

 Class time is for talking!
 This is a unique learning experience for people of all ages.
 From day one, you will be talking about the world around you, about things you enjoy.
-No english, no linguistics, no reading and writing – just talking, repeating, and raising some hell!
+No english, no linguistics, no reading and writing – just talking, repeating, and getting continuous practice speaking Dakota and Lakota in real word situations!

 This course is offered in both the morning and afternoon and should be taken in combination with IND 101 or IND 102.

-This course is only available for Continuing Education Units (CEU).
+This course is available for Continuing Education Units (CEU).

 Registration